Cats-n-coffee/jsLoxLang/README.md

 Variable declarations go on the same level as statements.
 So from the top level (program), declarations can be: variable declaration or statements (statements can be expression or print statements).
 They have their own node in the AST.
+Inside the parser, we look for the `var` keyword, , a variable name, and then for the  `=`  token (and handle errors anywhere in between).
+The AST node for the **IDENTIFIER** will be created/returned inside the `primary()` method.

+### Environment
+We need to bind the variable and its value.
+The easiest way is to create key-value pairs.